Valley Fitness we believe in helping you find the

 able to do Water Fitness.

-enjoy.
+you'll enjoy.
 Get creative!
-In addition to walking, swimming and
+In addition to walking, swimming

-cycling, remember that you can get a good workout from activities
+and cycling, remember that you can get a good workout from

-such as dancing, jumping rope and housework.
-Ideally, your
+activities such as dancing, jumping rope and housework.

-fitness program will include elements of aerobic activity,
+Ideally, your fitness program will include elements of aerobic

-gear.
-You might need various types of athletic shoes for different
+appropriate gear.
+You might need various types of athletic

 If you're interested in cross-training, go for it!
 You might